Using the Main Street Approach

 - Visit another community: With your board and committee members or working group, take a field trip to other downtowns or commercial districts to meet with peers, hear about lessons learned, and see how your commercial district compares.

-- Tap into the Network: Join the National Main Street Network, which will bring you a our bi-monthly journal, Main Street Now, full of news and ideas; Main Street Weekly, our weekly e-newsletter; access to the member-only solution center; and the Main Street List Serve, a forum for discussion among revitalization peers.
+- Tap into the Network: Join the National Main Street Network, which will bring you our weekly e-newsletter, Main Street Weekly, full of news and ideas; access to the member-only Solution Center; and the Main Street List Serve, a forum for discussion among revitalization peers.

 - Draft a budget: Draw up a budget that corresponds with your plans.
 Decide if you can afford to hire a program director, or more importantly, if you can afford not to.
 Read about staff, budget structures, and potential funding sources in the Main Street Board Members Handbook and Revitalizing Main Street.
 Look at sample budgets from other Main Street communities with the same size population in our online Resources section.
 Talk with other community entities about financial support.

 - Develop job descriptions for board members, officers, committee chairs, committee members, and staff.
-Descriptions can be found in the Main Street Board Members Handbook and Committee Member Handbooks (Design, Promotion, Economic Restructuring, and Organization).
+Descriptions can be found in the Main Street Board Members Handbook and Committee Member Handbooks (Design, Promotion, Economic Vitality, and Organization).
 Other Main Street organizations can also provide examples.